Learn all about your beautiful, summer-blooming Shasta daisy plants in this gardener’s guide.

 In fact, if you want to place an order for your own Shasta daisies, try these varieties below.
 Just click on the pictures you like and buy them now.
 Who knows, you could be purchasing a daisy cultivar that was originally created by Luther Burbank!

-Here are three cultivars currently offered by Burpee:
+Here’s a Shasta daisy currently offered by Burpee:

 There are so many different types of daisies out there in addition to Shasta daisies.